IVDC-Club-IIT-Indore/IITISoC-23-IVR1-LaneDetection-using-LimitedComputationPower/Lane_detection_using_DL/DL_based_Lane_Detection/README.md

 The original training images with no flips or rotations (downsized to 80x160x3) can be found [here](https://www.dropbox.com/s/1bnp70bhaz5kma9/coeffs_train.p?dl=0) and the related coefficient labels (i.e. not the drawn lane labels, but the cofficients for a polynomial line) can be found [here](https://www.dropbox.com/s/ieulvrcooetrlmd/coeffs_labels.p?dl=0).

+## NETWORK ARCHITECTURE
+Neural network architecture consist of 7convolutional layers, 3 maxpolling layers, 3 upsampling layer and 6 deconvolution layers, built with Keras on top of Tensorflow.
+The neural network assumes the inputs to be road images in the shape of 80 x 160 x3 with the labels as 80 x 160 x 1.

 ## DOWNLOAD
 The mixed dataset utilized in this work can be found [here](https://drive.google.com/drive/folders/10PHvTpcQVyxpXFE_-pcghTuJTo7uZpZb?usp=sharing).